pietrop/pietrop.github.io/_posts/tech/2017-10-11-fact2_transcription_editor.md

 - supports HTML5 audio and video
 <!-- add list -->

+- hypertranscript: double click on a word takes you to corresponding part in the media (audio / video).
+	- with customizable interval, default at 3 seconds before
+	- in text indication of media time

 - Rollback button, with custumizable variable, default at 15 seconds
 - puase while typing toggle, with customizable interval, default at 3 sec.
 - hide video toggle, (for when concentrating on transcribing/proofreading and it gets distracting)